opensaucerer/grab/README.md

 you can provide your own Hash algorithm to compute file checksums, or your own rate limiter implementation (with all the associated trade-offs) to rate limit downloads.

+The extension to support downloading into an io.Writer does not currently support resuming.
+This is because different io.Writers have different ways of handling resuming making it difficult to implement a generic solution (at least for now).